I am not too sure if this title does my thoughts any justice but I hope at the very least it does touch on the topic.

-I have also been reading about self-regulation and how students who may be deemed behaviour really are just over stimulated or need help to regulate their behaviour.
+I have also been reading about self-regulation and how students who may be deemed behavior really are just overstimulated or need help to regulate their behavior.
 Learning about Self-regulation has allowed me to see students stressors and remove them or calm them down before they happen.
 It also has allowed me to stay calm and not stress as much with those same kids.

-I don’t have quantitative proof with my class but just hearing the comments from my fellow colleagues and principal about my students has made me see the benefits of what I am doing.
+I don’t have quantitative proof with my class but just hearing the comments from my fellow colleagues and principal about my students have made me see the benefits of what I am doing.
 They tell me that they have really grown up and matured.
-There doesn’t seem to be as much behaviour from your class this year as last.
+There doesn’t seem to be as much behavior from your class this year as last.